bitsofinfo/swarm-traefik-state-analyzer/README.md

 - Is something busted in front of my load-balancer?
 - Is the name/fqdn even pointing to the correct balancer or whatever is in front of that?

 Ugh... well those kinds of questions is what this tool is intended to *assist* in helping to narrow down where to look next.
-These scripts collect relevant info from the swarm, generate all possible avenues of ingress across all layers for health checks to services on a swarm, and execute those healthchecks giving detailed results.
+These scripts collect relevant info from the swarm, generate all possible avenues of ingress across all layers for service checks to services on a swarm, and execute those checks giving detailed results.

 By validating access directly through all possible layers of a Swarm/Traefik footprint you can help figure out what layers are having issues to properly stop the bleeding.